 In order to make an impact around the world, there are other sensitivities that, although not necessarily obvious to some of us, are nonetheless extremely important to others.

 While we should be mindful of these cultural sensitivities, a healthy dose of common sense is also required.
 Cultural taboos must never get in the way of learning needs, which will always be our primary focus.
-So, for example, a definition of a pig would
+So, for example, a definition of a